How Ancient Egyptians Built the Pyramids: The Complete Guide

 • Stepwise phases to make theories tangible.

-• Evidence that supports the ramp system + levering at upper levels.
+• Evidence supporting the ramp system and levering at upper levels.

 • Practical checks you can use to evaluate new claims.